replicatedhq/replicated-field-labs/instruqt/airgap-embedded/02-prepare-your-jumpbox/assignment.md

 After logging in, you're going to identify your application and create an API token to use with the Replicated command-line, then set up some environment variables in your shell to store them.

+### Configure environment

 When you log in, you'll be on our release channels page.

 ![Release Channels on the Vendor Portal](../assets/vendor-portal-login.png)

-Go from your
+Go from the channels page to the settings page to see the application slug.
+The slug is how the Replicated CLI and API uniquely identify applications.
+We'll need to know the slug to use the CLI later in the lab.

 ![Finding Your Application Slug](../assets/cli-setup-quickstart-settings.png)

-When you go back to the "Shell" tab you'll set the variable `REPLICATED_APP` to the app slug from the Settings page.
+When you go back to the "Shell" tab you'll set the variable `REPLICATED_APP` to the app slug.
+This tells the `replicated` command which application you are working on without you having to passing it as an argument to every command.

 Next, create a `read/write` User API token from your [Account Settings](https://vendor.replicated.com/account-settings)
 page: